$\sigma$-PCA: a building block for neural learning of identifiable linear transformations

-The choice of nonlinearity generally depends on whether the distribution is sub- or super-Gaussian \citep{hyvarinen2000independent,bingham2015advances}, but a typical one is $\tanh$.
-When $\mat{\Sigma}$ is estimated from the data, it is beneficial to use $a\tanh(z/a)$ with $a > 0$ instead of $\tanh(z)$.
+The choice of nonlinearity generally depends on whether the distribution is sub- or super-Gaussian \citep{hyvarinen2000independent,bingham2015advances}.
+A typical choice is $\tanh$, but to make $\tanh$ compatible with the distribution type, we need to use

+with $a > 0$ instead of $\tanh(z)$.
 The choice of $a$ will generally depend on whether the distribution is sub- or super-Gaussian, with $a \leq 1$ for a sub-Gaussian and $a \geq 1$ for a super-Gaussian.
-The reason why a super-Gaussian requires $a\geq 1$ is that it is more likely to be tail-heavy, so, given that $z$ is standardised, there will be more values greater $2\sigma$, which would result in $\tanh$ squashing them close $1$ (see Fig. \ref{fig:sub-super-gaussian}), making it likely to satisfy $\mathbb{E}(a\tanh(z/a)) \approx \mathbb{E}(z)$ for the stationary point (see Appendix \ref{ap:nonlinear-pca-zero-gradient}).
-A trainable $\mat{\Sigma}$ is more likely to work with a super-Gaussian than a sub-Gaussian.
-There are also other options, such as setting $a$ to be trainable, using $\max(-a, \min(z,a))$ as an approximation of $\tanh$, and using an asymmetric function such as $\tanh(z)/{\sqrt{\text{var}(tanh(z))}}$ -- we briefly explored these during experiments in Appendix \ref{ap:experiments}.
+Fundamentally, the scalar $a$ allows controlling the sign of $\mathbb{E}(zf(z)-f'(z))$, where $f(z) = z - a\tanh(z/a)$ (see Section \ref{sec:nonlinear-pca-ica} and Theorem 1 in \citet{hyvarinen1998independent}).
+From a reconstruction point of view, the reason why a super-Gaussian requires $a\geq 1$ is that it is more likely to be tail-heavy, so, given that $z$ is standardized, there will be more values greater $2\sigma$, which would result in $\tanh$ squashing them close $1$ (see Fig. \ref{fig:sub-super-gaussian}), making it unlikely to satisfy $\mathbb{E}(a\tanh(z/a)) \approx \mathbb{E}(z)$ for the stationary point (see Appendix \ref{ap:nonlinear-pca-zero-gradient}).
+Therefore, $a$ needs to be just large enough to allow good reconstruction but not too large that the function becomes close to linear.
+If $\mSigma$ were trainable, a regularized $\mSigma$ is more likely to work with super-Gaussian than sub-Gaussian inputs, since it will tend to increase.
+Other options include setting $a$ to be trainable, using $\max(-a, \min(z,a))$ as an approximation of $\tanh$, or using an asymmetric function -- we briefly explored these during experiments in Appendix \ref{ap:experiments}.